lbowenbiggs/lbowenbiggs.github.io/about.md

 # Leon Bowen-Biggs
 ![Picture of Leon]({{ site.url }}/assets/about_photo.jpg)

-I'm a software developer based out of Portland, and a part-time student at Worcester Polytechnic Institute in Massachusetts.
-I also like data, gender theory, worldbuilding, and robotics.
+I am a software developer based out of Portland.
+I am also a part-time student at Worcester Polytechnic Institute in Massachusetts.
+My interests include data, gender theory, worldbuliding, and robotics.

-I got into technology through FIRST Robotics in high school, and have worked with LEGO Mindstorms, Arduino-based robots, turtlebots, and a Willow Garage PR2.
+I got into technology through FIRST Robotics in high school.
 I have taught classes in robotics programming to hundreds of Oregonians since 2010.
+Some of the robots I have worked with are:

+* LEGO Mindstorms
+* Arduino-based robotics
+* Turtlebots
+* Willow Garage PR2

-I am also interested in challenges robots pose to current infrastructure and social norms.
+I am also interested in the challenges robots pose to current infrastructure and social norms.

 I am also an amateur artist, and occasionally create maps for my worldbuilding projects.